DayOfThePenguin/quotemap/readme.md

 #Quote Map (CURRENTLY BROKEN)
-##Use me to keep track of interesting things you discover while reading
+Use: Keep track of interesting things you discover while reading

 Quotemap is a series of python modules that allow you to keep track of quotes and thoughts as you read books or other media.